How To Do Speech Therapy At Home

 I never want parents to think they have to sit down and have a structured speech therapy session when I leave.
 Most of the families I work with are juggling appointments such as therapy, doctor, specialist, siblings, family schedules, etc. They really need to be able to incorporate language into their natural daily routines.

 I get to see how parents are balancing family, schedules, siblings, while still keeping up with the daily grind of just making it through the day.
-I see what is doable and what is not in regards to therapy follow up for the week.
+It also gives me an idea of what is doable and what is not in regard to therapy follow up for the week.